top of page

 Loy Krathong Portraits in Parade

-Set against the shimmering waters of Thailand under a full moon sky, Loy Krathong is a visual and cultural journey into one of the country's most enchanting festivals.
-Celebrated annually on the twelfth lunar month, this deeply symbolic event invites participants to release handmade offerings—krathongs crafted from banana leaves and lit with candles—into rivers and canals, creating a breathtaking spectacle of floating light.
-The film immerses viewers in the spiritual layers of the tradition: honoring Phra Mae Khongkha, the goddess of water, in gratitude for her life-sustaining gifts; paying homage to the Buddha with hopes that the offerings reach sacred realms; and embracing themes of forgiveness, renewal, and letting go.
-Interwoven with scenes of vibrant parades, traditional music, and community celebration, Loy Krathong offers a poetic reflection on the bond between humanity, nature, and the divine.
-More than a festival, this is a moment of collective release—where candlelit prayers drift across water, carrying wishes into the night.
+Set against the shimmering waters of Thailand beneath a full-moon sky, Loy Krathong is a visual and cultural journey into one of the country’s most enchanting festivals.
+Celebrated annually in the twelfth lunar month, this deeply symbolic event invites participants to release handmade offerings—krathongs crafted from banana leaves and lit with candles—into rivers and canals, creating a breathtaking spectacle of floating light.
+These ritual offerings draw participants into the spiritual layers of the tradition: honoring Phra Mae Khongkha, the Goddess of Water, in gratitude for her life- sustaining gifts of rivers, lakes, and oceans; paying homage to the Buddha in the hope that the offerings reach sacred realms; and embracing themes of forgiveness, renewal, and letting go in the year to come.
+Interwoven with scenes of a vibrant parade, such as this one in Chiang Mai, with its traditional music, spiritual imagery, and warm community celebration, Loy Krathong offers a poetic reflection on the bond between humanity, nature, and the divine.
+More than a festival, it is a moment of collective release—where candlelit prayers drift across the water, carrying wishes into the night.

 Play Video